 The Vari Scholarship/Bursary for Future Teachers ($50,000 over 5 years of study)

 The Vari Scholarship/Bursary is awarded annually to students who embody both academic excellence and a proven desire to pursue a future career in teaching.
 The competition is open to all qualified students who have a serious interest in pursuing a career in teaching at the primary/junior or secondary level.
 The successful candidate(s) must register at Victoria College in the University of Toronto to receive the award.

 A bursary to be awarded annually to two graduating students who have been in attendance at a Peel District School Board secondary school located in the City of Brampton or the Town of Caledon.
 The value of the Bursaries are $1,250 each per year, renewable for up to four years.

-Students who meet the selection criteria, along with their parents or guardians, are requested to complete the application form and submit to Guidance by April 24, 2015.
+Students who meet the selection criteria, along with their parents or guardians, are requested to complete the application form and submit to Guidance by the deadline.

 The Wayne McNally Scholarship Award was established by Mr. McNally to support a graduating student with a B+ average who is enrolled in business and business related studies at a Canadian University and requires financial assistance.

 The RBC Royal Bank Scholarship for New Canadians is designed to encourage young people who have immigrated to Canada to share their experience of adjusting to life in a new country.
 12 scholarships valued at $3,500 each are available.

 Twenty TD Scholarships for Community Leadership are awarded to students in their last year of high school or CEGEP (in Quebec) who have demonstrated leadership in improving their community.
 Each scholarship has a value of up to $70,000.